 Until then, here are a few of the biggest factors that affect the cost of a central AC replacement.

 The size of an air conditioner is measured in tons.
 Most homes in Florida need an AC from 3 to 5 tons.
-While bigger air conditioner provide more cooling, they’re also more expensive.
+While bigger air conditioners provide more cooling, they’re also more expensive.

 Air conditioners’ energy efficiency is measured in SEER.
-Think of it like MPG for your car: the higher it is the more energy efficient it will be.
+Think of it as MPG for your car: the higher it is the more energy efficient it will be.

 Higher SEER air conditioners are usually more expensive.
 But they’ll also cost less to run.

 Your old air conditioner is likely just a single-speed, which means it’s either on or off.
 These types of air conditioners are called single-stage ACs.
 And you can still get this technology in low-end models.

 But you can now get air conditioners that can adjust their speeds using variable-speed compressors.
 These compressors let them run at low speeds when you don’t need much cooling and still have a higher speed for really hot days.